malloydata/malloy/README.md

 Get up and running quickly with these steps.
 Install the VS Code extension if you have not yet done so.

 Malloy models in the documentation reference source data that lives in public BigQuery tables; so, if you have a Google Cloud account (or wish to make one), connecting the extension to **BigQuery** via your Google Cloud account is the fastest way to try out Malloy.
-Otherwise, the sample Malloy models can be easily modified to work with a **Postgres** instance (see steps below).
+Otherwise, the sample Malloy models can be easily modified to work with a **Postgres** instance (see steps below).  **DuckDB** is also supported and is another great way to test out the language quickly!

 ### BigQuery
 1. [Create](https://cloud.google.com) a Google Cloud account if you don't have one already